paulscherrerinstitute/ch.psi.imagej.hdf5/Readme.md

 The `Xmx` setting is quite random it depends on how big hdf5 files you are planning to open.

+## Windows

+As the provided zip currently does not provide the Windows binaries for HDF5, the simplest way to get things working is to install HDFView (https://www.hdfgroup.org/downloads/hdfview/) and then opening ImageJ.

 # Development